Employee Engagement results in high performance which equals profits!

 If employee engagement is the key, then how do you achieve it?
 There is no one thing there are multiple factors involved.

-To increase a company’s results, that is profitability and overall performance, review the culture and staff engagement levels.
+To increase a company’s results, that is profitability.
+And performance, review the culture and staff engagement levels.
 There is a significant and measurable correlation between results and engagement.
 For example: if you have an engaged sales person paid $50,000 you can expect at least 2.5 x the salary in results.
 Likewise, if you have a disengaged sales person you can have half those results.

 Here is what Google does to incorporate ideas and engage their team:

-Google provides 20 % time for their employees to be creative, to explore ideas and come up with solutions.
+Google provides 20 % time for their employees.
+To be creative, explore ideas.
+And come up with solutions.
 That is one of the reasons they are so innovative.
 They encourage it from all their employees.

-You may have a small team, however, there is no reason you cannot listen to the team’s ideas.
-You may be pleasantly surprised at the ideas and solutions they come up with.
-Reward the ones that come up with outstanding solutions that provide remarkable results for the business.
+You may have a small team, but, there is no reason you cannot listen to the team’s ideas.
+The ideas and solutions they come up with may surprise you.
+Reward the ones that come up with outstanding solutions.
+That provide remarkable results for the business.

-Become a leader the team trust to increase employee engagement
+Become a leader the team trust.
+That will increase employee engagement

-Create and environment where the employees feel they can trust you as their leader.
+Create an environment where the employees feel they can trust you as their leader.
 This means you need to listen to them and value their input.
-You need to demonstrate you have listened by implementing some of their suggestions.
+You need to prove you have listened by implementing some of their suggestions.

-Collaborate with the team on setting goals and direction that they also have input to.
-Setting goals and direction for the team without their agreement and understanding is not likely to produce the best results.
+Collaborate with the team on setting goals and direction that they have input to.
+Setting goals and direction for the team.
+Without their agreement.
+And understanding is not likely to produce the best results.

 Communicate to increase employee engagement

 Create opportunities for input from the employees on improvements.
-Ask for input and listen to all ideas no matter how seemingly impractical.
+Ask for input and listen to all ideas.
+Even the ones that seem impractical.
 Whiteboard, brainstorm and give the employees a voice.
-They are often the foundations of innovation if you give them half a chance.
+They are often the foundations of innovation if you give them half a chan

 Criticism from your employees is a valuable tool to innovate and find ways to do things better.
 Listen to their criticism and ask them for their ideas on how to improve.
 Encourage conversations on improvements and ideas.